 - Login as an administrator to your WordPress Admin account.
 Using the “Add New” menu option under the “Plugins” section of the navigation, you can either search for: “add expires headers” or if you’ve downloaded the plugin already, click the “Upload” link, find the .zip file you download and then click “Install Now”.
 Or you can unzip and FTP upload the plugin to your plugins directory (wp-content/plugins/).

 - Activate the plugin through the “Plugins” menu in the WordPress administration panel.

 - Firstly activate Plugin.

 - Check Files type you want to have expires headers and also add respective expires days for type using input box and make sure you enable respective mime type of group of files to add expires headers for that mime type.

-- Once you hit “save” button all options you selected in database of website and accordingly .htaccess file will updated and add expires headers for respective selected files.
+- Once you hit “submit” button all options you selected saved in database of website and accordingly .htaccess file will updated and add expires headers for respective selected files will be added.

 - Reduce page loading time of website.